awslabs/aws-cloudfront-extensions/docs/security/rule-testing/README.en.md

 ![JUICE SHOP MAIN](/images/juice_shop_main.png?width=50pc)

 2) Go to the Login page via the ‘Account’ button in the top area of the Juice Shop web page.
-Try to use `' OR true--` in the ‘Email’ field with any password and click the ‘Log in’ button, you will you will receive a HTML response stating the request was forbidden(403):
+Try to use `' OR true--` in the ‘Email’ field with any password and click the ‘Log in’ button, you will receive an HTML response stating the request was forbidden(403):
 ![SQL BLOCK](/images/sql_block.png?width=30pc)

 3) Compare to open the official Juice Shop demo site: https://demo.owasp-juice.shop/ and use the same Email/Password to login, you will login success without any blocking.

-## Cross Site Scripting (XSS) protection
+## Cross-Site Scripting (XSS) protection
 Also known as XSS, attackers use vulnerabilities in a benign website as a vehicle to inject malicious client-site scripts into a legitimate user’s web browser.
 This solution is designed to inspect commonly explored elements of incoming requests to identify and block XSS attacks.

-You can test the XSS protetion rule with the command below.
+You can test the XSS protection rule with the command below.

-    # This imitates a Cross Site Scripting attack
+    # This imitates a Cross-Site Scripting attack
     # This request should be blocked.
     curl -X POST http://*********.cloudfront.net -F "<iframe src='javascript:alert(xss)'>"

-If a request is blocked, you will receive a HTML response stating the request was forbidden.
-Here’s an snippet of what to expect
+If a request is blocked, you will receive an HTML response stating the request was forbidden.
+Here’s a snippet of what to expect

     <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3.org/TR/html4/loose.dtd">
     <HTML><HEAD><META HTTP-EQUIV="Content-Type" CONTENT="text/html; charset=iso-8859-1">